The Fintech Mortgage Ecosystem: Borrower Apps to Secondary Market Integration

 • Best eClosing platform connects to the secondary market

 Over 90% of financial institutions now rely on APIs for customer experience delivery.
 One case study documented a financial services lender cutting transaction processing time from 48 hours to under 3 minutes through API integration.
-That's not a theoretical benefit.
-It's a production result.
+That is not a theoretical benefit.
+It is a production result.

 Technical Reference